 The types of submissions are detailed below.
 Please ensure that you have read the submission and style guidelines before submitting your paper for review.
 There are no fees payable to submit or publish in the Journal.

-Shorter articles, generally of around 2,000-4,000 words are assessed on the basis of their general interest and readability.
-Such articles are not subject to formal peer review although the editor may seek comments and suggestions from members of the Editorial Advisory Board, which would be discussed with the author as part of the editing process.
-Articles should be submitted electronically in MS Word format and include a short abstract of up to 200 words and emailed to: [email protected].
+- Editorial reviewed shorter articles, generally of between 2,000-4,000 words are assessed on the basis of their general interest and readability.
+Such articles are not subject to external peer review although the editor may seek comments and suggestions from members of the Editorial Advisory Board, which would be discussed with the author as part of the editing process.